lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 Chapter 5.1 LXQt Panel
 ======================
-LXQt panel is the panel shipped with Lubuntu and has a menu, a worksspace switcher, a taskbar for listing all of your default programs, a system tray containing applets and a clock.
+LXQt panel is the panel shipped with Lubuntu.
+By default the panel contains a menu, a worksspace switcher, a quick-launcher, a taskbar for listing all of the open programs, a system tray containing applets and a clock.

 Useage
 ------